quaintrelle7/React-Portfolio/README.md

 How does this stick to top of the page on a larger device?
 With the help of the class md:sticky on our header element.

 This class means that it will have the style rule position: sticky;

+#### Configure taiwind css

+Check npm install for taiwind css.

+Add following to your index.css file:

+    @tailwind base;
+    @tailwind components;
+    @tailwind utilities;

+#### Create the logos folder inside src

+This stores all the logos of your skills.

+#### Create js files to store data

+Create js files to store projects, contacts, and your education data.

+#### Deploy app on netlify for free!

+Share your portfolio with others.